icon-account icon-glass

 While wearing your compression socks or icing your shins are useful, another way to recover faster is simply to elevate your shins/lower leg to something around the heart level.
 While this sounds silly, lifting your leg like this allows excess fluid to be pushed back into the blood vessels.
 This reduces and even prevents further swelling, reducing the pressure being placed on the nerves and lowering the resulting pain.
 One of the best ways to complete this elevation stretches is simply to lie down and elevate your leg on a comfortable surface; something like a pillow or soft chair will work wonders.

-Like the cross-training exercises mentioned above, elevation stretches are also a great way of improving your self-esteem and combatting the mental stress of an injury.
+Like the cross-training exercises mentioned above, elevation stretches are also a great way of combatting the mental stress of an injury.

-While it’s great to know how to speed up recovery from shin splints, ideally you want to avoid going through the pain in the first place.
+While it’s great to know how to speed up shin splints recovery, ideally you want to avoid going through the pain in the first place.
 Luckily, there are a few tips to follow that can do just that:

 • Gradual increases – Whether you are a beginner or have been running for years, it’s fundamental not to overexert yourself.
 While the specific distance, speed, or intensity you should run is unique to each individual, you should always look to incrementally increase your exercises to gradually build your muscle strength and prepare your body for the more difficult sprints and runs.